ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-7-1.md

-Chapter 7: Cultivating a Supportive Network: Building a Network of Mentors, Advisors, and Peers
+Building a Network of Mentors, Advisors, and Peers
 ===============================================================================================

 Cultivating a supportive network is essential for entrepreneurs looking to build resilient businesses.
 In this chapter, we will explore why building a network of mentors, advisors, and peers is important, as well as techniques for cultivating this network.